sourcenetwork/defradb/CONTRIBUTING.md

 1. Fork the repository and with your changes create a branch following the convention `<your-name>/<type>/<description>`, for example `octavio/feat/compression-lru-data`.
 2. Create a pull request targeting the `develop` branch.
 Link the relevant existing issue(s), and create one if no related issue exists yet.
 Follow the instructions of the pull request template.
 Use a verb in the PR title to describe the code changes.
 3. Read through and accept the Contributor License Agreement, if it's your first contribution.
-4. Request review from the *database-team*, and discuss and adapt the pull request accordingly.
+4. Request review from the *database-team*.
+Discuss and adapt the pull request accordingly.
-5. If approved, click 'Squash and merge' to squash it into one commit and to be merged in `develop`.
-Make sure the title of the commit follows the conventional commits convention.
+5. If approved, click "Squash and merge" to squash it into one commit and to merge in `develop`.
+Make sure the title of the commit follows the *Conventional Commits* convention.

 ## Testing